FatherDenizli/Microsoft-365/README.md

 #  Project Overview
 This project involved in customizing an Private Microsoft 365 profile, managing,Selecting and Creating users and asiigning  licenses using PowerShell, and installing and configuring various Microsoft 365 apps for enterprise, working with Exchange, SharePoint, and Teams.
 #  Tools And Technologies:
-• Org Settings
+ Org Settings

-• Microsoft 365 Admin Center
+ Microsoft 365 Admin Center

-• PowerShell
+ PowerShell

-• Oracle VM VirtualBox Manager
+ Oracle VM VirtualBox Manager

-• Office Portal
+ Office Portal

-• Microsoft Exchange Admin Center
+ Microsoft Exchange Admin Center

-• Microsoft Outlook
+ Microsoft Outlook

-• Microsoft Teams
+ Microsoft Teams

-• Microsoft SharePoint
+ Microsoft SharePoint

-#  Tools And Technologies:
+# Key Responsibilities and Achievements: